Worry Stones and Dolls

-In both the Old and the New Testaments, we find the only solution to worry (anxiety) spelled out.
-We’re told time and time again (also see Matthew 11:28-30 and Philippians 4:7) that we don’t have to carry the weight of our problems and cares.
+In both the Old and the New Testaments, we find the only solution to worry (i.e., anxiety) spelled out.
+We’re told time and time again (e.g., Matthew 11:28-30; Philippians 4:7) that we don’t have to carry the weight of our problems and cares.

-Scripture tells us that God is able and willing to be our strength and support mentally, physically and spiritually.
-It also tells us that his care (love) for us is His motivation for doing so.
+We’re promised that God will sustain us.
+He cares for us and will never let us fall.
+The Bible tells us that God is able and willing to be our strength and support mentally, physically, and spiritually.
+It also tells us that his love for us is his motivation for doing so.